osg-htc/research-facilitation/docs/accounts-and-projects/accounts.md

 ** OSG User School Attendees **

 Individuals who attend the OSG User School in at UWMadison do not need an onboarding meeting and their account creation process can be streamlined.

+### Non-Responsive Applications

+If someone doesn't respond to the request for a meeting, we will send one follow-up email (a week later) and then reject the account (a week later).

+1. If someone doesn't respond to the initial request, set the ticket **Type** to "on-boarding - 1 week" and close the ticket.
+2. Once it reopens send this email.
+> Let me know if you're still interested in scheduling a brief meeting to create an OSG Connect account.
+See my previous email below for details.
+If we don't hear back from you, we'll close your account request in a few days.
+3. Set the ticket to "on-boarding - 1 week" again and close the ticket again.
+4. Once it reopens, reject the person's request and send this email (optional):
+> Since we haven’t heard from you, we’ll remove your OSG Connect account request.
+If you decide to pursue OSG Connect in the future, just Sign Up for an account, again.

 ### Reply to Account Request to Schedule Engagement Meeting